kubevault/kubevault/docs/guides/monitoring/vault-server/builtin.md

 ## Monitor Vault server

-Below is the Vault server object created in this tutorial.
+To enable monitoring, configure `spec.monitor` field in a `VaultServer` custom resource.
+Below is an example:

 ```yaml
 apiVersion: kubevault.com/v1alpha1